guofei-tju/MDA-SKF/README.md

 No2.
 For global_validation_demo.mat and local_validation_demo.mat

-Requirement:  all associations that include in the HMDD, dbDEMC and miR2Disease are necessary.
+Mind:  all associations that include in the HMDD, dbDEMC and miR2Disease are necessary.